-Drawing a Rectangle
+Drawing a Circle Drawing a Rectangle

-- Shape is an abstract class with a pure virtual function draw(). - Circle and Rectangle override the draw() function. - We create pointers of Shape type but assign Circle and Rectangle objects. - He correct function is called at runtime.
+- Shape is an abstract class with a pure virtual function draw(). - Circle and Rectangle override the draw() function. - We create pointers of Shape type but assign Circle and Rectangle objects. - The correct function is called at runtime.